daglar1/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 The radial velocity method and transit method both rely on Kepler’s Third Law to determine exoplanet orbits.

-- **Transit Method**: When a planet passes in front of a star, its orbital period $ T $ can be measured.
+- **Transit Method**: When a planet passes in front of a star, its orbital period $T$ can be measured.
 - **Radial Velocity Method**: By observing how a star wobbles due to gravitational interaction, astronomers infer a planet’s mass and distance.

 ### Example: Kepler Space Telescope Discoveries